+The six modules were designed and assembled in part upstream, reducing and facilitating the installation phase on site.
 The foundations made of metal piles, which act as large screws in the ground, allow for limited intervention, without unwanted excavations or cement residues.
 All the work was carried out "in the dry", with no pollution of the site, which will return to its original state after the structure has been dismantled.
 At the end of its operation, the modular elements of this temporary installation will be easily dismantled and reassembled, either scattered or grouped as required, taking with them a little of the history of the Sparks of the Palais de la découverte.
 Patrick Bouchain and Loïc Julienne, has designed numerous projects: